Md-Siam-Mia-Man/ViveStream-Revived/README.md

 ## 🎮 How to Use

 1.  **Feed the Beast 🐲**

-    - Point it to the **Downloads** page on the sidebar.
+    -   Navigate to the **Downloads** page on the sidebar.
-    - Slap a YouTube URL in the box.
+    -   Paste a YouTube URL into the box.
-    - Pick your poison: quality and type (Video/Audio).
+    -   Choose your desired quality and format.
     -   Hit `Download` and watch the progress bar go _brrrr_.

 2.  **Enjoy the Spoils 🍿**
-    - Head to the **Home** page and gaze upon your collection.
+    -   Head to the **Home** page to see your entire collection.
+    -   Use the **Playlists** tab to create and manage your curated lists.
+    -   Mark videos as ❤️ **Favorites** to find them in their own dedicated section.
     -   Use the search bar if your library gets too epic.
-    - Click any video to start the show!
+    -   Click any video thumbnail to start playing it!

 ---